Amazon Recalls Thousands of Defective Portable Power Banks

 - Keep charging batteries away from flammable objects.

 - Monitor the heat of the device.
 If it feels extremely hot, remove it from a power source and turn off.

-Compensation for Victims of Defective Portable Power Banks
+Defective Portable Power Banks

 If you have suffered an injury due to a fire or explosion involving an Amazon battery-powered device, it is important to preserve the evidence and all product parts.
 Take photos of the incident and contact a product liability lawyer as soon as possible.
 An experienced attorney can assist in evaluating the root cause of the accident.

 To build a compelling case after an accident involving a defective power bank, there must be evidence that the design of the battery was defective, a manufacturing defect existed, or the manufacturer was negligent in marketing the product.